Now We are Six, Now we are famous.

 Song is a combination of 'Our Captain Cried All Hands' and 'Fighting for Strangers' with Tim arranging and writing most of the lyrics.

 Whilst the Album and singles were not performing well, the band was still able to fill out big UK concert halls and were still getting good press attention.
-This well advertised tour was probably their largest ever in terms of Revenue.
 However, off the back of a very busy and stressful US tour, this tour started within days of returning from America and these last few months have been highlighted by various members of the band as to why they needed a break, an ultimately led to the split in June 1977.
 This tour was the scene of the free "£8,000" being released from the ceiling and a serious lighting rig accident (see below for both).

 Interestingly in one newspaper article it said that one of the concerts on this tour was to be filmed by the BBC with the intention of showing 'a one hour special' in the new year.
 Obviously either the filming or the showing never happened.